Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Affectionate, intelligent, playful

-The Maltipoo is a very affectionate and playful animal, making them great pets.
+The Maltipoo is a very affectionate and playful animal.
 They are small animals that can easily adapt to different living environments, including apartments and other small spaces.
-They are also great for beginners as they are relatively easy to train.
+They are also great for beginners since they are relatively easy to train.
 However, they are not suitable for everyone; if you work long hours, you may want to reconsider buying one of these dogs because they do not enjoy being alone.

 6. Yorkiepoo (Yorkshire Terrier x Poodle Mix)